vgheo/b-method-training/TestCaseGeneration/DB_test_case_generation/tc-gen/readme.md

-this folder holds test cases generated with the prob-> cppunit generator
+This folder holds test cases generated with the prob -> cppunit generator.